Audace/audace.github.io/_posts/2016-04-05-Rejection-Sucks.md

 7. Archive the email.
 8. Immediately start working on the next step of the decision tree.

-By having a set routine for the outcome combined with a preplanned next step in your decision tree, you allow yourself to emotionally discharge while not losing your productivity or end vision.
+By having a set routine for the outcome combined with a preplanned next step in your decision tree, you allow yourself to emotionally discharge without losing your productivity or end vision.

 ### Summary